-This easy Instant Pot Mexican corn (elote) cooks in 2 minutes at high pressure.
-Top with cojita cheese and creamy sauce and it’s delish!
+This easy Instant Pot Mexican corn cooks in 2 minutes at high pressure.
+Top with cotija cheese and creamy sauce and it’s delish.
+The perfect side for cookouts, parties and summer gatherings.

 Contents

-Elote is corn.
+Elote is a term used to describe corn, or street corn.
 And, in some regions of Mexico, street corn are sold by “eloteros”—people who walk around with a cart selling elotes (street corn).
-Also, try our street corn casserole if you enjoy this recipe.
+My family loves this Mexican side so much we even make street corn casserole!

-This amazing side dish is the perfect recipe when you’re looking for a flavorful, Mexican-inspired side dish for summer cookouts, potlucks or outdoor gatherings.
-Serve it with a protein or alongside a quesadilla.
+This amazing side dish is the perfect recipe when you’re looking for a flavorful, Mexican-inspired recipe for summer cookouts, potlucks or outdoor gatherings.
+Serve it with carnitas, tacos or alongside a quesadilla.

 - Cilantro